qpdf/qpdf/manual/cli.rst

    if you don't require the document-level data.
 A future version of qpdf may support preservation of some document-level information.

+.. qpdf:option:: --multi-output page-ranges

+   .. help: write page groups to separate output files

+      Write specified page groups to separate output files.
+The argument is a semicolon-separated list of page ranges, where each range produces one output file.
+Output file names are generated from the output file pattern using the same rules as --split-pages.
+      Each page range uses the same syntax as --pages.
+      Example: --multi-output "1-3;4-6;7-9" output-%d.pdf

+   Write specified page groups to separate output files.
+The argument is a semicolon-separated list of page ranges, where each range produces one output file.
+Page ranges use qpdf's standard page range syntax (see :ref:`page-ranges`).

+   Output file names are generated from the specified output file using the same rules as :qpdf:ref:`--split-pages`:

+   - If the string ``%d`` appears in the output file name, it is replaced with a zero-padded output number starting from 1.

+   - Otherwise, if the output file name ends in :file:`.pdf` (case insensitive), a zero-padded output number, preceded by a dash, is inserted before the file extension.

+   - Otherwise, the file name is appended with a zero-padded output number preceded by a dash.

+   Example: ``qpdf infile.pdf --multi-output "1-3;4-6;7-9" out-%d.pdf``
+   produces :file:`out-1.pdf` (pages 1--3), :file:`out-2.pdf` (pages
+   4--6), and :file:`out-3.pdf` (pages 7--9).

+   This is more efficient than running qpdf multiple times because the input PDF is only read and parsed once.

+   This option may not be used with :qpdf:ref:`--split-pages`, :qpdf:ref:`--replace-input`, or :qpdf:ref:`--copy-encryption`.

+.. qpdf:option:: --multi-output-threads count

+   .. help: set thread count for multi-output writing

+      Set the number of threads used for writing multi-output files.
+      Default is 1 (sequential).
+Use 0 for automatic detection based on available CPU cores.
+Requires --multi-output.

+   Set the number of threads used for writing output files when using :qpdf:ref:`--multi-output`.
+The default is ``1``, which writes files sequentially.
+Use ``0`` to automatically detect the number of available CPU cores.
+When using multiple threads, stream data is copied into memory during preparation so that each output file can be written independently.

 .. qpdf:option:: --overlay file [options] --

    .. help: begin overlay options